alex-porfir/chat-app/README.md

 If you don't want to use Poetry, just create your virtual environment however you want.

-* Run `src/./manage.py migrate` to setup the sqlite3 database.
+* Run `src/./manage.py migrate` to set up the sqlite3 database.
 This will also create the Customer Service group required for the chat

 ## Setup Users for testing